Ectopic Pregnancy Also Called: Extrauterine Pregnancy

 You’re probably physical and mentally exhausted and emotionally wrecked.

-You may be suffering a hormonal roller-coaster, which makes you feel depressed or alone.
+You may be suffering a hormonal rollercoaster, which makes you feel depressed or alone.

-Please understand this: you are not alone.
+Understand, you are not alone.

 You will get better and your body will heal.

 Your heart will heal, although you will always remember your lost little one.
+Take the time you need to recuperate.

-- Talk to your significant other and explain how you feel.
+Talk to your significant other and explain how you feel.

-Take heart knowing you are not alone in the struggle.
 Take care of yourself and be kind to yourself as you heal.